kshitij7704/Data_Structures_and_Algorithms/Practice/SQL Practice/README.md

-# Hackerrank Practice Problems
+# Practice SQL
-This repository contains all the practice problems from Hackerrank
+This repository contains all the practice problems of SQL